home-assistant/home-assistant.io/source/_integrations/matter.markdown

 - Have either an Android or iPhone ready and Bluetooth enabled.
 For information why Bluetooth is required, refer to the section on [Bluetooth used during commissioning](#bluetooth-used-during-commissioning):
   - Android:
     - Have an Android phone (a full Android, not F-Droid).
-    - Have the Home Assistant Companion app installed.
+    - Have the latest version of the Home Assistant Companion app installed.
     - Have Google Home app installed on the Android.
     - We are not going to add the new device to Google Home.
 The app is needed because Google included the Matter SDK there.
     - If you are using Thread: Make sure there is a Thread border router device (Nest Hub v2 or Nest Wi-Fi Pro) present in your home network.
   - iPhone
-    - Version 16 or higher
+    - Have the iOS version 16 or higher
+    - Have the latest version of the Home Assistant Companion app installed.
     - If you are using Thread: Make sure there is a Thread border router device (HomePod Mini or V2, Apple TV 4K) present in your home network.
-- If you are adding a Wi-Fi-based Matter device: Matter devices use the 2.4&nbsp;GHz frequency for Wi-Fi.
-For this reason, make sure your phone is in the same 2.4&nbsp;GHz network where you want to operate your devices.

 - Make sure the device is in close range of the border router and your phone.

 ### To add a new device using the iOS Companion app